AllyKim-0101/stripe-sa-takehome-project-node/README.md

    npm install
 ```

-2. Replace API keys with your Stripe account's test API keys in the .env file
+2. Rename sample.env to .env and replace placeholder keys with your Stripe account's test API keys.

    Note: You can manage payment methods and retrieve test API keys from the [Stripe Dashboard](https://dashboard.stripe.com/).